robolectric/robolectric/README.md

 **An Android Testing Framework**

 Robolectric can be built using either Maven or Ant.
-Both Eclipse (with the Maven plug-in) and IntelliJ can import the pom.xml file and will automatically generate their project files from it.
+Both Eclipse (with the M2Eclipse plug-in) and IntelliJ can import the pom.xml file and will automatically generate their project files from it.

 For more information about how to use Robolectric on your project, extend its functionality, and join the community of